-Strategic director and chief finance officer 28 June 2013
+Head of finance and chief finance officer 30 June 2014

 Statement of responsibilities for the statement of accounts

 1. The authority's responsibilities

 The authority is required to:

 - make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those arrangements.
 In this council, that officer is the chief finance officer; - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; and - approve the statement of accounts.